ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+POETRY.
+THE VANTTY OF EARTHLY JOYS.
- owing&#x27; is 4 translation from an ancient
+The owing&#x27; is 4 translation from an ancient
 Sr‘auislgoem, which says the Edinborogh Review,
 is surpassed by nothing which we are vow acquainted
 with, in the Spanish language, except the Odes of